cobilab/falcon/README.md

 alt="FALCON" width="180" height="180" border="0" /></p>
 <br>

-FALCON is an alignment-free unsupervised tool to measure and visualise similarity, given a top defined, of multiple reads according to a reference sequence.
+FALCON is an alignment-free unsupervised tool to measure a similarity top of multiple reads according to a database.

 ## INSTALLATION ##